ThoughtWire is honoured and proud to have the following outstanding individuals serving on our Advisory Board:

 John recently retired as the Chairman of the Board of TD Bank and previously was the executive Vice-Chairman of the Board of the IBM Corporation.
 He began his IBM career in Canada as a systems engineer in 1966.
 He held a variety of management jobs before being elected Chief Executive Officer of IBM Canada in 1986.
 In 1991, he moved to the USA to develop IBM's strategy for entering the computer services business.
 Subsequently, he ran IBM's worldwide computer hardware and software businesses before being elected executive Vice-Chairman of the Board.

-John served as Chairman of TD Bank from April 2003 to January 2011 and remains a director.
-He is also a director of Thomson Reuters Corporation, Vice-Chairman of Supervisory Board of Royal Philips Electronics and is an Advisory Board member of Opus Capital, a California-based venture company.
-He is also Vice-Chairman of the Board of the Hospital for Sick Children, Chancellor of the University of Western Ontario, and is a Director of the Atlantic Salmon Federation.
-Past public board directorships include IBM Corporation, IBM Canada Ltd, Robert Mondavi Corporation, Hertz Corporation and TD Waterhouse.
+John served as Chairman of TD Bank from April 2003 to January 2011 and retired as a director in 2013.
+He is also a director of Thomson Reuters Corporation, and is an Advisory Board member of Opus Capital, a California‐based venture company and is a Director of the Atlantic Salmon Federation.
+Past public board directorships include Vice‐Chairman of Supervisory Board of Royal Philips Electronics, Vice‐Chairman of the Board of the Hospital for Sick Children, Chancellor of the University of Western Ontario, IBM Corporation, IBM Canada Ltd, Robert Mondavi Corporation, Hertz Corporation and TD Waterhouse Corp.

 D. Scott Campbell